Technical Details

 This function decodes the transaction to extract information such as the recipient address and the amount sent.

-• For Layer 2 to Layer 1 or Layer 2 to Layer 2 transfers: Set the value of _networkCheckCode to 0.
+For Layer 1 to Layer 2 transfers: Set the value of

 checkERC20TransferTx()